Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 2. npm i - D nodemon = install required dependies.
 3. npm run server = It helps to run the original application (Simply Application Server)
 4. npm i bcryptjs = used for running the hashsed password and also can be added as salt.
+5. npm i colors = to see the methodwise error in terminal.

 ## Usage